NicPatPas/TestingFrontend/README.md

 # Smart Stock Frontend

-A small React frontend to test the Smart Stock backend with JWT auth, category/product browsing, and admin inventory operations.
+A React frontend for the Smart Stock backend with JWT auth, product browsing, and admin inventory management.

 ## Setup

-1. Run the backend at `http://localhost:8080`.
+1. Start the backend at `http://localhost:8080`.
 2. Install dependencies:

 ```bash